Numismatic Glossary - A

 Greek goddess of love, in Rome called Venus, often to see with her child Eros on Greek and roman coins.

-Silver roman coin who was introduced by the Emperor Diocletianus in 294 AC and struck until 310 AC.
-The weight is 3,4 grams
+Silver roman coin who was introduced by the Emperor Diocletian in 294 AD and struck until 310 AD.
+The weight is 3.4 grams.

 Golden coin from Argentina with the value of 5 pesos, struck from 1881-1889 and 1896.

-Term referring to the quarters and half dollars of 1853.
-The rays were removed in 1854 because of striking difficulties presented by the busy design.
+Term referring to a design element on quarters and half dollars dated 1853.
+The rays were removed the following year due to striking difficulties created by the complicated design.

-Term referring to the arrows to the left and right of the date, added to the dies to indicate a weight increase or decrease.
+The arrows to the left and right of the date on a coin.
+The Mint added these to the dies to indicate a weight increase or decrease.

 Greek goddess of the hunt, with a bow and arrow shown on Greek and roman coins.